zaiisao/Documentation/en/Voice/start_call_audio_electron.md

 ---
-title: Start a Video Call
+title: Start a Voice Call
 description:
 platform: Electron
-updatedAt: Fri Mar 27 2020 07:11:40 GMT+0800 (CST)
+updatedAt: Fri Mar 27 2020 06:42:27 GMT+0800 (CST)
 ---
-# Start a Video Call
+# Start a Voice Call
 Use this guide to quickly start a basic call with the Agora SDK for Electron.

 ## Sample project

-We provide an open-source sample project that implements [Agora Electron Quickstart](https://github.com/AgoraIO-Community/Agora-Electron-Quickstart) on GitHub.
+We provide an open-source demo project that implements [Agora Electron Quickstart](https://github.com/AgoraIO-Community/Agora-Electron-Quickstart) on GitHub.
 You can download it and view the source code.

 ## Prerequisites